putitsimply/christian-bible-explained/joel.md

 ### 5) “[God](glossary.md#god)’s Spirit” promised for everyone

 One of the most famous parts of Joel is a promise that [God](glossary.md#god)’s Spirit will be poured out on all kinds of people, not just leaders: sons and daughters, old and young, servants too.
 “Spirit” here means [God](glossary.md#god)’s empowering presence, helping people speak truth, live wisely, and stay faithful.
-In the New Testament, this passage is linked to [Pentecost](glossary.md#pentecost) [^gl-pentecost] (in Acts 2), when Jesus’ followers believe this promise is being fulfilled.
+In the New Testament, this passage is linked to [Pentecost[^gl_pentecost]](glossary.md#pentecost) (in Acts 2), when Jesus’ followers believe this promise is being fulfilled.

 ### 6) Justice in the end